Jopp-gh/Obsidian-Dune84/Wiki/UX Design.md

 # UI improvements
-## phone / tablet
-- new **find-and-replace** dialog
-- bigger buttons, overall more space on screen
-- to **open Obsidians preferences**, swipe from left to right, to open the Right sidepanel, swipe from right to left.
-- to **rename** a note, use the command palette or touch the top-left area on your display

-## desktop
-- **rename** your notes with right-click on your active tab and confirm to rename or hover-over your note header, then click to edit or right-click on your file/folder in the *folder-tree view*
-- #desktop: to display your **status bar**, hover over the bottom-right corner (re-enable in **Style Settings>Dune>Show ui elements>show status bar**, if desired)
-- clean interface - most buttons are hidden / semi-hidden by default

-## both devices
 - new **find-and-replace** dialog
 - **typesetting alignment** allows you to shape and move your text blocks to the **Right**, the middle **Axis**, **Block** (justified).
 - **svg mermaid diagrams** -readable diagram elements (arrows, labels, etc) in both dark and light themes.
 In addition you'll be able to scale and zoom diagrams.
 Learn more about mermaid diagrams in [this tutorial](https://mermaid.js.org/syntax/flowchart.html), to see some examples [see here](https://github.com/Jopp-gh/Obsidian-Dune84/blob/main/Wiki/Mermaid%20diagrams.md)